My Cycle Journey

 A woman?!

-I was far too young to fully understand what that meant, but I pulled myself together and went back to class.
 That evening, when I got home, my father was waiting for me with a big bouquet of flowers.
-With tears in his eyes, he hugged me and said, “You’re a woman now.”
+With tears in his eyes, he hugged me and said, "You're a woman now."
+Embarrassed, I thanked him and rushed upstairs to my bedroom.

 That was my introduction to the menstrual cycle.